let-Hazel/Java-full-course/src/main/java/module03/README.md

 ---

-## `for` Loop
+## 🔹 `for` Loop

-Used when the number of iterations is known in advance.
+Best when the number of repetitions is known beforehand.

 ```java
 for (int i = 0; i < n; i++) {